 Further Reading: Key Research Papers

-These peer-reviewed studies form the evidence base for the science of reading and its classroom applications.
-Each paper offers practical insights for teachers seeking to ground their phonics and comprehension instruction in research.
+These peer-reviewed studies support the science of reading and its classroom use.
+The papers provide teachers with research-based insights into phonics and comprehension instruction (Researcher, Date).

 The Simple View of Reading View study ↗